gdejohn/procrastination/README.md

 binary function to its head and tail and returns the result, otherwise it returns a default value produced by the given supplier.

-Because sequences are lazy, it's easy to work with infinite sequences.
+Because sequences are lazy, it's easy to work with very large or even infinite sequences.
 But beware eager operations!
 For example, [`hashing`][hash] a sequence requires traversing the entire thing and will never return if it's infinite.
 Other operations can short-circuit, like determining if a sequence [`contains`][contains] a given element, so for an infinite sequence they might return or they might not.
-Even if a sequence is finite, eager methods like these can still throw `OutOfMemoryError` if the sequence is memoized, can't be garbage-collected, and doesn't fit in memory.
+Even if a sequence is finite, eager methods like these can still throw `OutOfMemoryError` if the sequence is memoized and can't be garbage-collected.

 ### Maybe